Community detection in temporal multilayer networks, with an application to correlation networks: Introduction

-A third approach consists of embedding a time-ordered sequence of networks in a larger network \cite{Mucha2010, Domenico2014, Pietri2014}.
+A third approach consists of embedding a time-ordered sequence of networks in a larger network \cite{Domenico2014, Pietri2014} (and related ideas are also available in other contexts \cite{Mucha2010,Stanley2015}).
 Each element of the sequence is a network \emph{layer}, and nodes at different time points are joined by \emph{inter-layer} edges.
 This approach was introduced in \cite{Mucha2010} and the resulting network is a type of \emph{multilayer network} \cite{Kivela2014, Boccaletti2014}.
 The main difference between this approach and the previous approach is that the presence of nonzero inter-layer edges introduces a dependence between communities identified in one layer and connectivity patterns in other layers.
 Thus far, most computations that have used a multilayer representation of temporal networks have assumed that inter-layer connections are ``diagonal'' (i.e., they exist only between copies of the same node) and ``ordinal'' (i.e., they exist only between consecutive layers) \cite{Kivela2014}.
 Diagonal is a natural model of the persistence of node identity in time, while ordinal preserves the time ordering.

 The authors of \cite{Mucha2010} derived a generalization of \emph{modularity maximization}, a popular clustering method for static networks, to multilayer networks.
 Modularity is a function that measures the ``quality'' of a network partition into disjoint sets of nodes by computing the difference between the total edge weight in sets in the observed network and the total expected edge weight in the same sets in a ``null network'' generated from some ``null model''\cite{Porter2009, Fortunato2010}.
 Modularity maximization consists of maximizing the modularity quality function over the space of network partitions.
 (In practice, given the combinatorial complexity of this maximization problem, one uses some computational heuristic and finds a local maximum \cite{Good2010}.)
 Intuitively, the null model controls for connectivity patterns that one anticipates finding in a network, and one uses modularity maximization to identify connectivity patterns in an observed network that are stronger than anticipated.
-We give a precise definition of the modularity function for single-layer networks in Section \ref{Section2}, where (importantly) we distinguish between a ``null network'' and a ``null model'' in modularity maximization.
-In Section \ref{Section4}, we discuss the choice of null network for a given application.